7 Design Decisions That Transformed This Home by Bringing the Light In

 Open concept homes often fail when every space tries to speak at once.

-Here, each zone was given purpose:
+In this design, each zone was given a clear role:

-• Dining anchored by proportion
+• Dining area anchored by proportion

 • Kitchen defined through material